More meaningful accounting to visualize software economics for more informed decision-making

 Investing in software development should be more about improving operational capabilities to gain a competitive advantage by driving growth, reducing costs and improving customer loyalty, and less about obtaining a return on investment.

 When finance departments use expenses, including depreciation, and balance sheet concepts such as capitalization, assets versus liabilities, investments and accruals, we have found it difficult to understand the economics of operational variables in software development when making changes in pursuit of improvement.
 Consequently, in product streams we use cash basis accounting to visualize the cash performance in a simplified profit-and-loss statement showing the money earned, the money spent and the money left over.
-Here’s an example of a profit-and-loss statement we post on the wall:

 The cost of a product stream includes the cost of labor, facility costs, hardware and hosting fees, software purchases and licensing fees, stationery and other sundries, etc. No distinction is made between direct and indirect costs.
 In conventional accounting terms that means all outgoing money is expensed as the cost is incurred, including the cost of inventory and work-in-progress, rather than carrying it as assets on a balance sheet.

 A product stream drives profit.
 It does this first by increasing revenue without increasing costs and second by reducing costs without impacting the capacity to deliver.
 The aim is to remove the causes of costs by improving how the work actually works and eliminating waste.
-To visualize overall financial performance of a product stream we plot profit and cost on the wall:

 The cost of queues